Oakside Cottage accommodation summary

 Bathroom with shower and WC

-There is parking for one car directly in front of Oakside Cottage and plenty of free on street parking.Other Info
+There is parking for one car directly in front of Oakside Cottage and plenty of free on-street parking within 100metres.Other Info

 The house is heated by gas central heating

 The cottage is non-smoking

 Tucked in the centre of the village of Braithwaite, Oakside Cottage is part of a former farmhouse sleeping up to four people.
 It offers a feeling of comfort in the cold winter months, while it is light and airy in the warmer seasons; the skylights in the living room and kitchen offer unexpected viewpoints of the fells.
 The cottage makes an ideal base for families wishing to explore the fells, forests, lakes and towns of the beautiful Western Lake District, with the added benefit of being just a stone's throw from one of three village pubs.

 The front door opens into a stair well (leave your wellies and coats here) and the two bedrooms are directly in front of you.
 To the right, the double bedroom contains a double wardrobe and dresser and a view from the front of the house towards the Skiddaw range and Blencathra.
 The twin bedroom next door has a large built-in wardrobe and chest-of-drawers with a view through the village and Seat How fell beyond.
 It is in the bedrooms where a sense of the old farmhouse is conveyed, with latched doors, original oak beam ceilings and thick stone walls belying its age.